 - Any group of students desiring to form an organization must have a faculty or staff member willing to serve as an advisor to the organization. - 2.
 The faculty or staff member who desires to serve as an advisor to a student organization presents a written request for permission to be a student organization advisor to their supervisor.
-Upon approval of the supervisor, the faculty or staff member may proceed to assist the organization in being officially recognized.

-- 3. A representative and the advisor of a student organization present a written request for official recognition to the Student Government Association, including the following documentation: - a.
-Constitution/By-Laws with the organization's statement of purpose. - A signed Organization Advisor Responsibility contract (obtained from the SGA Advisor), submitted by the faculty or staff member accepting this responsibility. - A list of the organization's officers, which should include but is not limited to the following: President, Vice President, Secretary, and Treasurer. - 4.
-When the SGA votes to recommend official recognition, a written recommendation will be sent to the office of the college Chancellor.
+Upon approval of the supervisor, the faculty or staff member may proceed to assist the organization in being officially recognized. - A representative and the advisor of a student organization present a written request for official recognition to the Associate Vice Chancellor for Student Affairs, including the following documentation: - a.
+Constitution/By-Laws with the organization's statement of purpose. - b.
+A list of the organization's officers, which should include but is not limited to the following: President, Vice President, Secretary, and Treasurer. - A written recommendation will be sent to the office of the college Chancellor.
 The Chancellor has final authority to give official recognition to the student organization.
-If a student organization is not recommended for official recognition by the SGA, the student organization may appeal the decision of the SGA directly to the Chancellor.